George Soros-founded group challenges Tucker Carlson documentary as ‘anti-American propaganda’

 Silber added that “it is deeply disturbing to see Fox embracing China and Russia’s closest ally in the region and serving as a mouthpiece for anti-American propaganda.”

-A spokesperson for the Anti-Defamation League said Carlson’s film about Soros is “nothing more than far-right propaganda at best, and at worst a dangerous antisemitic dog whistle sure to be heard loud and clear by a large audience.”
+Jake Hyman, a spokesperson for the Anti-Defamation League, said Carlson’s film about Soros is “nothing more than far-right propaganda at best, and at worst a dangerous antisemitic dog whistle sure to be heard loud and clear by a large audience.”

 Soros, born to a Jewish family, has been the subject of antisemitic attacks by some political opponents — something Silber noted the Carlson film does not address, except for Carlson’s insistence that the media is quick to “claim any attack on George Soros is antisemitic.”
 Right-wing activists have also promoted conspiracy theories about Soros, falsely claiming that he sponsored migrant caravans headed to the U.S. southern border or paid protesters to riot in U.S. cities.